 - Annapolis City Dock

-- Walkway in front of Annapolis City Marina in Eastport
+- The walkway in front of Annapolis City Marina in Eastport

-- Aboard the Harbor Queen: The boat will be moored at the end of the City Dock and conducting the "Queen of All Food Drives" during the parade.
-Bring a bag of non-perishable food, pet food items, or a cash donation.
+- Aboard the Harbor Queen, moored at the end of the City Dock and usually conducting a food drive during the parade

-- Other spots include Market, Shipwright & Revel Streets, Acton Cove, Southgate, Taney & Cheston Avenues, Lafayette Park, Monticello Avenue, Truxton Park, Burnside Street, Fourth Street, Third Street, Second Street, and First Street.
+- Other spots include Market, Shipwright & Revel Streets, Acton Cove, Southgate, Taney and Cheston Avenues, Lafayette Park, Monticello Avenue, Truxton Park, Burnside Street, Fourth Street, Third Street, Second Street, and First Street.

 Transportation and Parking

-Parking will be restricted and limited in many places near the Annapolis Harbor.
-The main parking site for this year’s parade is at the garage at Park Place, 100 Westgate Circle (across from the Annapolis National Cemetery).
-There will be signs on Rowe Boulevard and Taylor Avenue directing visitors to the garage.
-The Free City Shuttle will run every ten minutes from Park Place to downtown and back until 2:30 a.m.
-Additional garages are available: Knighton Garage (Colonial Ave.), Gott's Court Garage ( 25 Northwest St), South Street Lot (South St. off of Church Circle) and Hillman Garage (150 Gorman St).
+Parking is restricted and limited in many places near the Annapolis Harbor.
+The main parking site for the parade is usually the garage at Park Place, 100 Westgate Circle (across from the Annapolis National Cemetery).
+Signs on Rowe Boulevard and Taylor Avenue will direct visitors, then a free city shuttle will take them from Park Place to downtown every 10 minutes, running until 2:30 a.m.
+Additional garages are available, including Knighton Garage (Colonial Avenue), Gott's Court Garage (25 Northwest Street), South Street Lot (South Street off of Church Circle), and Hillman Garage (150 Gorman Street).